cfw-guide/ios.cfw.guide/_pages/en_US/updating/updating-to-14-3-(blobless).md

 1. Install a 14.3 jailbreak of your choice
   - We recommend the [Taurine](installing-taurine) jailbreak
-1. Uninstall `MyBloXXX` using your package manager
+1. Install `MyBloXX` using your package manager
+1. In Settings, navigate to the MyBloXX section and tap "Revert Supervision Spoofing"
+1. Uninstall `MyBloXX` again
-1. Remove the 14.3 certificate through Settings
+1. Remove the 14.3 update certificate through Settings

 ## Troubleshooting